The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Stoquastic Perturbation Gadgets

 \subsection{Crash Course in Perturbation Gadgets}

 The idea of perturbation gadgets is to introduce a mediator qubit in a system with the effect of simulating the low-energy spectrum of a target Hamiltonian via local interactions between the mediator qubit and the system qubits.
-An intuitive example is the simulation of ferromagnetic spin interactions using antiferromagnetic ones \cite{TheHamiltonianJungle}.
+An intuitive example is the simulation of ferromagnetic spin interactions using antiferromagnetic ones~\cite{TheHamiltonianJungle}.
 The two main methods used in the literature to study this effect are the self-energy method and the Schrieffer-Wolff transformation.
 The self-energy method is a perturbative method that uses the Dyson equation~\cite{FWK03} to calculate the effective Hamiltonian.
-The Schrieffer-Wolff transformation uses a unitary transformation to calculate the effective Hamiltonian.
-The unitary transformation decouples the low-energy subspace from the high-energy subspace.
+The Schrieffer-Wolff transformation uses a unitary transformation to decouple the low-energy subspace from the high-energy subspace, yielding an effective Hamiltonian on the low-energy sector.